List: Churches, pro-life offices torched, vandalized by abortion activists since Supreme Court leak

 Holy Rosary Church: Houston, Texas

-In a Facebook post on Monday, Holy Rosary Church in Houston, Texas shared a message from Friar Mariano Veliz who posted a picture of the words “Pro-choice is pro-life!” spray-painted on the doors of the church, accompanied by the caption: “This is what the angry, hateful anti-Catholic pro-choice activists did to our church last night.”
-Veliz added that “these people painted the same message on our side doors as well.”
+In a Facebook post on May 9, Friar Mariano Veliz shared a picture of the words “Pro-choice is pro-life!” spray-painted on the doors of Holy Rosary Church in Houston, Texas, accompanied by the caption: “This is what the angry, hateful anti-Catholic pro-choice activists did to our church last night.”
+Veliz, who serves as a parochial vicar at the church, added that “these people painted the same message on our side doors as well.”

 St. Bartholomew the Apostle Catholic Church: Katy, Texas